ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 }
 ```

-Now you need to load the `Abbreviation` plugin in your `app.js` file:
+Now you need to load the `Abbreviation` plugin in your `app.js` file.
+The editor will load the `AbbreviationUI` and the `AbbreviationEditing` by itself, as they are reqiured by our 'glue' plugin.

 ```js
 // app.js